yoadsn/ArrowDiagramGenerator/README.md

 This writer produces DOT files, which is the scripting language of the [GraphViz](http://www.graphviz.org/) tool-set.
 These DOT files are not the final product, you would have to run them through the GraphViz tools to get the final diagram.

-If you have GraphViz installed, open from the `bin` library the `gvedit.exe` tools which is the simplest way to load and "execute" dot files.
+If you have GraphViz installed, open from the `bin` library the `gvedit.exe` tool which is the simplest way to load and "execute" dot files.
 If you want to do some more advanced stuff you will have to dive deeper into GraphViz.

 Alternatively, to get a quick SVG output of the DOT file, you can paste its content on the browser based port of GraphViz you can find [here](http://www.webgraphviz.com/).